cecois/cbbutil/updaters/WOODIES.md

 * 375,24:27,How the fuck are you gonna get a motorcycle all the way to Europe, man?
 * 378,8:40,i waste so much of my day looking at zeros
 * 394,??:??,im a sugar daddy
+* http://howl.fm/audio/26164/live-from-san-francisco-2013,23:20,unmistakable sound of the breaking of a human toe
+*